 The Fedibook project

-Fedibook is a Friends First interface into the ActivityPub federated social network — also known as the Fediverse.
+Fedibook is a Friends First interface into the ActivityPub federated social network — also known as The Fediverse.

 Fedibook is for you if you want to connect with friends and community groups.
 If you want to connect with people all over the world to discuss or learn about your favourite topics, Mastodon is likely the better option.
 If you want to see and share amazing pictures, go check out Pixelfed.
 If you are into short videos — whether for building a following or just enjoying a random scroll — go check out Loops.

-Want to understand the Fediverse in 4 minutes?- watch the amazing video from Elena Rossini - A true hero of the Fediverse
+Want to understand the Fediverse in 4 minutes?
+Watch the amazing video from Elena Rossini — a true hero of the Fediverse.

-Alternatives to the big shitty five
+Fediverse alternatives to the big shitty five

 If you cannot wait to bring all your friends to Fedibook but would rather not deal with things breaking or data being lost, I ask for a little more patience.
 Follow along at about.fedibook.net as the project evolves.
 If you are already on the Fediverse, follow the #fedibook tag.